IsaakBM/cesmle-ocn-fetch/README.md

 - mirrors the curated `baseline/future` structure
 - each 3D NetCDF file becomes one 2D NetCDF file per depth layer
+- the current tool uses file-level parallelism and is configured to use `6` CPUs per Slurm task
 - depth is encoded in the filename with a zero-padded safe token such as:
   - `depth_0000p49m`
   - `depth_0005p08m`